Civil Practice Law and Rules

 The CPLR has approximately 700 individual sections and rules which are divided into 70 articles.
-It has been the law of New York since 1962, when it replaced the older "Civil Practice Act".
 A committee of the New York State Bar Association, the Committee on Civil Practice Law and Rules, monitors the law and periodically proposes amendments.

+History

+The 1846 New York State Constitution directed the appointment of a commission to simplify and modernize the arcane system of writs and pleadings, and the Field Code (after commissioner David Dudley Field II) was enacted by the Legislature on April 12, 1848.
+The CPLR was enacted in 1962.